-Following its publication in June 2012, an update to the 13th edition of Odgers’ Australian Senate Practice was produced in multiple formats in January 2013.
+The 13th edition of Odgers' Australian Senate Practice was produced in multiple formats and tabled on 29 June 2012.

 The Procedural Information Bulletin was produced within the specified timeframe following all sitting periods and estimates hearings.

-A regular newsletter was issued from the Clerk to senators, containing items of procedural interest, among other things.
+A regular newsletter was issued from the Clerk to senators and senators-elect, containing items of procedural interest, among other things.

 The Clerk is the administrative head of the Department of the Senate and, in accordance with the Parliamentary Service Act 1999, is responsible, under the President of the Senate, for managing the department.
 The Clerk is also the principal adviser to the President and senators on proceedings in the Senate, parliamentary privilege, committee proceedings and their outcomes in the chamber, and other parliamentary matters.
-The Deputy Clerk supports the Clerk in these roles and oversees the Senate Public Information Office (SPIO).
-The Deputy Clerk also has particular corporate governance roles, including as chair of the department’s Audit and Evaluation Committee and the Program Managers’ Group.
+The Deputy Clerk supports the Clerk in these roles, has particular oversight of information management and corporate governance, and chairs the department's Audit and Evaluation Committee.